sercrod/sercrod/docs/guide/6-lifecycle-fetch-and-post.en.md

 In real projects, you will often start by preparing a JSON file first and loading it with *fetch.
 This chapter used the *post -> *fetch order for clarity, showing how the same data can travel both ways.

-This completes the full round trip of Nablla’s lifecycle.
+This completes the full round trip of Sercrod’s lifecycle.